Fund Your Project

-Work funded by IHT must adhere to the Secretary of the Interior’s Standards for the Treatment of Historic buildings, or, in the case of archeological sites or museum collections, the applicable standards in those fields.
+Work funded by IHT must adhere to the Secretary of the Interior’s Standards for the Treatment of Historic Properties, or, in the case of archeological sites or museum collections, the applicable standards in those fields.

 IHT prefers not to fund the relocation of historic buildings.

 At this time, The Trust does not fund publications, video/film productions, oral histories, or applications for listing in the NRHP.

 We do not fund work that is incompatible with the historic fabric of the building, nor do we fund the addition of mechanical systems such as central air or plumbing.
 IHT does not fund building of ADA ramps and bathrooms, however we can provide consultation for how to go about this.